BrendanGrant/IsTDMOk/README.md

 # IsTDMOk

 Recently a friend (A) and an interesting problem.
-A friend (B) of theirs needed to break off contact to preserve their marriage, however they A was concerned about the health of B who has been dealing with some health things and wanted a way to be able to know if they had won or not, while still maintaining a high degree of
+A friend (B) of theirs needed to break off contact to preserve their marriage, however they A was concerned about the health of B who has been dealing with some health things and wanted a way to be able to know if they had won or not, while still maintaining a high degree of distance.

 I've a friend who fell off the map a number of years ago and I still worry about them, wondering if they are alive or dead.
 The not knowing is the worst.